neutrinojs/neutrino/docs/contributing/index.md

 ## Guidelines

-- Please make a good-faith effort to ensure that code that goes into neutrino-dev follows the existing patterns and quality that is already present in the repository.
+- Please make a good-faith effort to ensure that code that goes into neutrino follows the existing patterns and quality that is already present in the repository.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.